This Is the Most Termite-Infested City in America

 This city has an especially hard time keeping these insects out.

 Roaches, bedbugs, and even ticks are finding their way into homes across America—and termites are making a name for themselves too.
-In fact, pest and termite control company Terminix published a report based on service data from their 300 branches in the United States.
-The report identified 25 American cities where residents should be on high alert for termites.
-Out of all the locations with the highest number of termite services, Houston, Texas holds the top spot.
+In fact, pest and termite control company Orkin published a 2020 report based on surprising service data of first-time customer termite treatments in the United States.
+The report identified 50 American cities where residents should be on high alert for termites.
+Out of all the locations with the highest number of termite services, Miami, Florida holds the top spot.
 Termites can be pretty smart, read up on these secrets they don’t want you to know.

 So it’s no surprise that more than 600,000 homes in the United States deal with termite infestations each year, Terminix reports.
 In total, termites cost $2 billion in damage and treatment for homeowners, according to the Centers for Disease Control and Prevention (CDC).
 If these stats have your skin crawling, you’ll want to look at these exterminator nightmares that will make you cringe.